The Dangers of Drinking and Swimming Cold Water

 Phase 3: Hypothermia

-Hypothermia is harmful and happens when the core body temperature drops below 35°C for 30 minutes or more.
+Hypothermia is harmful when the core body temperature drops below 35°C for 30 minutes or more.
 It might follow cold water shock after an unexpected immersion in cold water.

 Indications of hypothermia include: